Chart Color Schemes

 Winston Hills has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects that could affect the region.
+AreaSearch has identified 22 projects likely affecting the region.
 Notable initiatives include Winston Hills Mall Food Court Renovation, Max Ruddock Reserve Amenities Building and Viewing Platform, 25-27 Reynolds Street Old Toongabbie, and Stream Northmead.
-The following list details those most likely to be relevant.
+The following list details projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.